abdullahselek/DragDropUI/README.md

 - [x] DDTableViewCell
 - [x] DDCollectionViewCell
 - [x] DDTextField

-which are the most common used ui components for drop &amp; drop.
-With the next versions will add more ui components.

 ### It is so simple to use these components.
 You can just directly add them on storyboard or xib file and set its class with the DD ones.